RobertTalbert/calculus/activities/Module3/3b-dp.md

 ## Daily Preparation, Module 3B: The second derivative and concavity

-**Due by:** 11:59pm ET, Sunday September 20
+**Due by:** 11:59pm ET, Tuesday September 22

 **Estimated time requirement:** About 45-60 minutes for the whole assignment. *If you have worked on this assignment for 30 minutes and you're not at least halfway done, DON'T work any further* --- instead, *stop and ask for help* on the `#dailyprep` channel on CampusWire.

 ## Overview

 In Part B of Module 3 we introduce a powerful new tool for examining the rate of change in a function --- the **second derivative**.
 The second derivative is what you get when you find the derivative of a function, then find the derivative of *the result*.
-The second derivative gives infor
+The second derivative gives information about a function's rate of change that is subtle but important --- namely, what we call the **concavity** of the function.
+Having information about a function, its derivative, and its second derivative gives us a complete "fingerprint" of how the function behaves.

 ## What you will learn